RealWagmi/anon-integration-guide/projects/enso/README.md

 ## Common Tasks

 1. Basic Operations

-   - "Execute example operation with 100 USDT in @enso on Ethereum network"
+    - "Swap 1000 USDT to WETH on @enso on Ethereum network"
-   - "Run example transaction with 50 USDC in @enso"
-   - "Perform example action with 1000 tokens in @enso"

 2. Information Queries

-   - "Show my current status in @enso"
+    - "Show me supported tokens on @enso"
-   - "Check my balance in @enso"
-   - "Get example statistics from @enso"
-   - "Calculate expected results for my position in @enso"
+    - "Is USDC supported on @enso on Base network"
+    - "Show me supported protocols on @enso on Etheruem network"
+    - "Is Uniswap supported on @enso on Ethereum network"

 ## Available Functions